Can a Power of Attorney Transfer Money to Themselves?

 Our office can draft your power of attorney document in a way that can limit gifting and make your agent accountable to third parties.
 If you wish to have our office help you with your estate planning documents, including preparation of your will, financial POA, healthcare POA, and possibly a trust if appropriate for your situation, please call or contact us through this website.

-Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact us.
+Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to make any asset transfers or gifts for estate planning or Medicaid planning purposes.
+If you wish to secure our services, please contact us.